almix1/vibrolight/README.md

 You can connect a file for analysis using: ./vib -f or ./vib -fp to display the spectrum in the gnuplot program.

-The program uses the file 'bear.txt', which contains the characteristics of rolling bearings necessary for calculating possible rolling bearing defects.
+The program uses the file 'bearing.txt', which contains the characteristics of rolling bearings necessary for calculating possible rolling bearing defects.
-The file contains a few number of bearings, if necessary, you can add the necessary bearings and their characteristics to file 'bear.txt'.
+The file contains a few number of bearings, if necessary, you can add the necessary bearings and their characteristics to file 'bearing.txt'.

 Example_1 of starting the program with spectrum generation: ./vib -i 25 1000 2000 /* type parameters */